 Many staff members have been given permission to work remotely as a result of the COVID-19 pandemic, and while most of us are in Connecticut, some staff members may be working out-of-state some or part of the time.
 Working out-of-state can trigger a range of tax and compliance implications for an employee and an employer.
 The university asks that you notify your department’s business office or operations manager if you are working at least one day per week out of state, and they can assist you with completing a working out-of-state form and updating your work location in Workday.

-If you are working in one of the 33 states on the university’s list of States Approved for Work in Fall 2020 you may continue working there through January 4, 2021.
+If you are working in one of the 33 states on the university’s list of States Approved for Work in Fall 2020 you may continue working there through January 4, 2021 (this date was later updated to April 30, 2021 in the End of the Fall Semester Updates announcement).

 If you are working in a state not on the approved list, or in another country, your department’s business office or operations manager may reach out to discuss how to address any concerns with your work location.
 If any issues cannot be satisfactorily resolved, these discussions may include plans for your transition back to Connecticut or an approved location by January 4, 2021.